Manage Desktop Wallpaper with Microsoft Intune

 PersonalizationDesktopImageStatus

-Once the policy is successfully applied to Windows 10/ Windows 11, you can find the following details in the Registry.
-This is useful if you are not getting the desired result and troubleshooting the issue.
-More details about PersonalizationCSP can be found here.
+Once the policy is successfully applied to a Windows 10/ 11 device, you can find the following details in the Registry.
+This is useful in troubleshooting the issue if you are not getting the desired result.
+You can find more details about PersonalizationCSP here.

 End User Experience